audiocorn/reaper-logger/README.md

 4. Open [Reaper](www.aops.com/reaper) and you're done.
 To change the values later, simply go to the userscript you created and then reload Reaper.

 ##### IMPORTANT:
-You must keep your laptop on if you want Auto-Reaper to keep running during the night.
+You must keep your laptop on if you want Auto-Reaper to continue running during the night.